Contact: Sharon Tarver, Registrar for U.S. Builds

 Adult to Youth Ratio: One adult for every 5-7 youth

-Accommodations: The Joe Rush Center for Urban Mission is located in the former education building of a United Methodist church. it has 40 bunk beds.
-Food is provided for the summer mission camps.
-Other times of year, visiting groups have the option of food provided or providing and cooking their own food.
+Accommodations: The Joe Rush Center for Urban Mission is located in the former education building of a United Methodist Church.
+It has 40 bunk beds.
+Food is provided for summer mission camps.
+Other times of year, visiting groups have the option of food provided or providing and cooking thier own food.
 Meals are prepared in a full kitchen in the fellowship hall.

 Cost: Summer Mission Camp: $275 per person (Sunday evening through Friday morning).
 One adult may attend at no cost for every 6 youth attending.
 Fee includes room, board, staffing, paint, brushes, rollers and other supplies.